Title image - BAI takes you to: Ama Dablam

 Lipscreen: SPF 30 or higher, any brand

-Toiletry Kit: Toothbrush, toothpaste, lotion, alcohol-based anti-bacterial hand sanitizer, anti-bacterial soap, comb/brush, shave kit, lighter, small long-burning candle, needle/thread, throat lozenges (bring travel size bottles to keep you kit small).
+Toiletry kit: Toothbrush, toothpaste, skin lotion, alcohol-based hand sanitizer, soap, comb/brush, shave kit, (bring travel size bottles to keep your kit small).

-First Aid Kit: Ibuprofen/aspirin, assorted band-aids, moleskin, little of hydrogen peroxide, neosporin-type suave, Nu-skin spray, small gauze pad, roll of adhesive tape, tweezers, safety pins, small bottle of water purification tablets.
-Include any prescription travel meds that might prescribed by your doctor (antibiotics, diamox, sleep aids).
+First-aid kit: Ibuprofen/Aspirin, assorted band-aids, moleskin, Neosporin-type suave, small gauze pad, roll of adhesive tape, tweezers, safety pins.
+Include any prescription travel meds that might be prescribed by your doctor (antibiotics, Diamox, sleep aids).

 Zip-loc bags: Always useful.